halzamly/capstone-project-devops/README.md

 ## Steps in Completing the Project
 ### Step 1: Propose and Scope the Project
 - For the Docker application, we use a Java application (Spring-boot) under the `src` folder.
-- For Deployment type - rolling deployment has been chosen as a deployment strategy.
+- For Deployment type, rolling deployment has been chosen as a deployment strategy.
 - We use Jenkins to mplement Continuous Integration and Continuous Deployment

 The Jenkins pipeline will perform the following operations: